pulkitb1/Semantic-Analyzer-for-C-Language/README.md

 Assignment statements of the form "a=b" and "a=b+c".
 If-statement and if-else-statement - no loops and switch.

-Programs are made in FLEX, Bison & C++
+Programs are made in FLEX, Bison & C

 Instructions: